willfurnass/sheffield_hpc/sharc/software/apps/singularity.rst

 .. warning::

-  The automatic bind mounting of the ``/home`` path can result in shell environment corruption and unintended sharing of executables and libraries between the host and Singularity container.
+  The automatic bind mounting of your HPC home directory into Singularity containers can result in the unexpected sharing of things like executables and libraries between the host and Singularity container.

   Unintended behaviour / corrupted Singularity environments may occur due to the presence of: